7 Days in Provence Highlights for Trip Planning

 Unless your rental accommodation includes provisioning, we recommend that you stop at a grocery store along the way for the basics.
 Look for Intermarché, Casino, Lidl, Aldi, or Super-U, among others.
-Trust us, once you settle-in, the last thing you will want to do is head out to buy groceries.
+Trust us, once you settle in, the last thing you will want to do is head out to buy groceries.

 Day Two – Sunday

 A cure for jet lag is to head to Isle sur la Sorgue for the Sunday market.
 There is nothing that will heighten the senses faster than fighting for a parking spot first thing in the morning.
 But, it’s worth the effort.
 Strolling the streets of the “Venice of Provence” while browsing market stalls is a lovely way to enjoy your first morning in Provence.
-This large market in Isle sur la Sorgue offers a cross-section of local produce, food from other parts of France, and a choice in clothing, handicrafts and souvenirs.
+This large market in Isle sur la Sorgue offers a cross-section of local produce, food from other parts of France, and a choice of clothing, handicrafts and souvenirs.

 Stop for a coffee at Le Café de France and enjoy some people watching.
 For lunch, there are plenty of restaurant choices in town.
 Maison Jouvard is one of our favourites for a light bite.
 Take a walk along the river to see the 15 remaining waterwheels.
-At one time 66 waterwheels provided energy for mills for processing food, fabric production and the manufacturing of paper.
+At one time 66 waterwheels provided energy for mills for processing food, fabric production and the manufacturing paper.
 The owners of Domaine de Palerme, a luxury B&B, offer these suggestions for visitors to Isle sur la Sorgue.